Riding the Trend or Protecting Profits | Hanesbrands Inc. (HBI)

 HBI’s Market Performance

-HBI stocks went down by -0.92% for the week, with a monthly jump of 8.05% and a quarterly performance of -11.53%, while its annual performance rate touched -8.04%.
-The volatility ratio for the week stands at 2.32% while the volatility levels for the past 30 days are set at 3.14% for Hanesbrands Inc..
-The simple moving average for the period of the last 20 days is 0.57% for HBI stocks with a simple moving average of 8.75% for the last 200 days.
+HBI stocks went up by 1.14% for the week, with a monthly jump of 4.73% and a quarterly performance of -9.57%, while its annual performance rate touched -4.51%.
+The volatility ratio for the week stands at 2.79% while the volatility levels for the past 30 days are set at 2.91% for Hanesbrands Inc..
+The simple moving average for the period of the last 20 days is 0.78% for HBI stocks with a simple moving average of 10.21% for the last 200 days.

 Analysts’ Opinion of HBI

-Many brokerage firms have already submitted their reports for HBI stocks, with Barclays repeating the rating for HBI by listing it as a “Overweight.”
-The predicted price for HBI in the upcoming period, according to Barclays is $18 based on the research report published on July 31st of the current year 2020.
+Many brokerage firms have already submitted their reports for HBI stocks, with Stifel repeating the rating for HBI by listing it as a “Hold.”
+The predicted price for HBI in the upcoming period, according to Stifel is $15 based on the research report published on December 14th of the current year 2020.

-Raymond James, on the other hand, stated in their research note that they expect to see HBI reach a price target of $20.
-The rating they have provided for HBI stocks is “Strong Buy” according to the report published on July 15th, 2020.
+Barclays, on the other hand, stated in their research note that they expect to see HBI reach a price target of $18, previously predicting the price at $15.
+The rating they have provided for HBI stocks is “Overweight” according to the report published on July 31st, 2020.

-BofA Securities gave a rating of “Neutral” to HBI, setting the target price at $14 in the report published on July 15th of the current year.
+Raymond James gave a rating of “Strong Buy” to HBI, setting the target price at $20 in the report published on July 15th of the current year.

-During the last 5 trading sessions, HBI fell by -0.92%, which changed the moving average for the period of 200-days by +5.44% in comparison to the 20-day moving average, which settled at $13.96.
-In addition, Hanesbrands Inc. saw -5.99% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HBI rose by +1.14%, which changed the moving average for the period of 200-days by +14.27% in comparison to the 20-day moving average, which settled at $14.10.
+In addition, Hanesbrands Inc. saw -4.58% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HBI starting from Faircloth Michael E., who sale 2,324 shares at the price of $14.73 back on Nov 24.
-After this action, Faircloth Michael E. now owns 354,585 shares of Hanesbrands Inc., valued at $34,223 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HBI starting from MOISON FRANCK J, who sale 2,175 shares at the price of $14.10 back on Dec 16.
+After this action, MOISON FRANCK J now owns 31,227 shares of Hanesbrands Inc., valued at $30,673 using the latest closing price.

-NELSON RONALD L, the Director of Hanesbrands Inc., purchase 30,000 shares at $12.71 during a trade that took place back on Nov 12, which means that NELSON RONALD L is holding 240,553 shares at $381,390 based on the most recent closing price.
+Faircloth Michael E., the Group Pres, Global Ops of Hanesbrands Inc., sale 2,324 shares at $14.73 during a trade that took place back on Nov 24, which means that Faircloth Michael E. is holding 354,585 shares at $34,223 based on the most recent closing price.

 Stock Fundamentals for HBI